ctdarwell/riceExplorer/README.md

 10. PYTHON makes summary table of all accessions with extreme haplos and a counts X accession table (*pipeline_summary.py*)

-**Variable values required for *pllWorkflowLoop.bash***.
+**Variable values required for *riceExplorer_VARS.txt***.
 While care must be taken for the program to run, this is all straightforward, non-technical information.

 1. VARIABLE: `fldr` - input a folder name that will be created by the program to output results and conduct analyses
 2. VARIABLE: `genes` - filename containing names of all genes (gene regions) to be investigated including columns indicating chromosome numbers, gene annotation names, start and end base positions to be examined. **NB** remove column headers.
 Following Michigan State University format: [**WEBPAGES**]